telerik/kendo-ui-builder/docs/components/toolbar.md

 ---
-title: Toolbar
+title: Tool Bar
-page_title: Toolbar - Components - Kendo UI Builder
+page_title: Tool Bar - Components - Kendo UI Builder
-description: "Use and implement the Toolbar when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Tool Bar when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: toolbar_kuib
 ---

-# Toolbar
+# Tool Bar

-The Kendo UI Toolbar is part of the Navigation components which the Builder supports.
+The Tool Bar is part of the Navigation components which the Builder supports.

 ## Usage